beginning of content

 10-minute read

-Call triple zero (000) and ask for an ambulance if your child has these symptoms: wheezing or difficulty breathing, throat swelling, they are pale and floppy or unconscious.
-They could be having a severe allergic reaction and may need urgent medical attention.
+Call triple zero (000) and ask for an ambulance if your child is having difficulty breathing, they are pale and floppy or unconscious.
+They may be having a severe allergic reaction and need urgent medical attention.

 Key facts